-"People don't have that kind of money. . .
+"People don't have that kind of money . . .
 If they inherit from their father and have to pay the 40% of the value, where is that money going to come from?
 Most families use the life insurance to pay off the mortgage, so that the mother isn't left with a house she can't pay for.
 It just seems totally unfair to me.
-I never even knew about that."-Carlos S., N.M.
+I never even knew about that."

 Still others-upon learning of the tax-became suspicious of the government.
-Said, Susan G., a mortgage financier in California: "Just the fact that I didn't know there was a 'death tax' makes me motivated to find out about other taxes there may be out there."
+Said a mortgage lender in California: "Just the fact that I didn't know there was a 'death tax' makes me motivated to find out about other taxes there may be out there."